Group4DIT029/Chat-Client/README.md

 - Removed manually add user (the user nickname and UUID(which will be the client Id) will be handled elsewhere)

-- online users updates automatically
+- Online users updates automatically

 # Usage
 - Private chat entered by clicking on the user you wish to chat with and entering the room.